Gibson Clark: Family

 In 1881, he was married to Frances A. Johnson of Iowa, who had four sons with him.

 John D. Clark was one of Cheyenne's lawyers, having been engaged in the practice with his father for several years and continued it after his father's death.
 Hopkins Clark was a civil engineer and lived in Los Angeles, California.
 Frank Clark resided in Cheyenne and identified with the Federal Land company.
 Not much is known about Rober Clark except he was a student in Cheyenne.

 Death

 Judge Gibson Clark died at 1:30 in the morning at his residence at No. 321 East Seventeenth Street.
 At his bedside when the end came were his wife and four sons.
 The end had been anticipated for nearly a fortnight.
 The funeral was held at St. Mark's Episcopal Church.

 Miscellaneous

 Clark died on December 14, 1914, in Cheyenne.
 An elementary school in Cheyenne was named for him in 1920 and torn down in 2009.

-As a citizen he had high ideals and sought to impress them upon the community.
-A veteran of the Confederate army, he became a most loyal and enthusiastic supporter of the united country.
-An address which he delivered at a G.A.R. meeting some years ago was considered one of the finest pieces of patriotic sentiment ever delivered in the state.
+A veteran of the Confederate army, he became a supporter of the united country.
+An address which he delivered at a G.A.R. meeting some years ago was considered a piece of patriotic sentiment delivered in the state.